May 17 2022

 Hi there, reader!

-This blog is going to be an informative journey, so let’s dive straight into the matter without wasting your time with a long-winded introduction.
+This blog is going to be an informative journey, so let us dive straight into the matter without wasting your time with a long-winded introduction.

 Let’s get started with some basics.

-Like every car needs a driver (yes, I hear you, but let’s leave Tesla out of the analogy for a moment), a digital signage system needs a media player to drive the content to the digital screen.
-It takes information from the screen content management software (more commonly known as digital signage software) and acts on that information so that the contents play out on the screen perfectly in terms of the aspect ratio, resolution, audio/video synchronization, video playback speed, and so on.
+Precisely, it takes information from the screen content management software and acts on that information so that the contents play out on the screen perfectly in terms of aspect ratio, resolution, audio/video synchronization, video playback speed, and so on.

 Before explaining how a digital signage player works, it is essential to know why screens need a media player in the first place.